-Mary "Adaline" (Miller) Shaffer was born in Feb.
-1850 in or near Kingwood, Preston County, WV, the daughter of Hezekiah and Keziah Ellen (Fawcett) Miller.
+Mary "Adaline" (Miller) Shaffer was born on Feb.
+19, 1850 in or near Kingwood, Preston County, WV, the daughter of Hezekiah and Keziah Ellen (Fawcett) Miller.

 On Sept.
 15, 1870, when she was about 20 years of age, Adaline was united in the bonds of matrimony with 21-year-old Nehemiah "Harvey" Shaffer (April 1849-1920?), also spelled "Nemiah."
 The wedding was officiated by M. McNeel at the home of Herman McGinnes.
 On their marriage license, the bride's father wrote on Sept.
 12, 1870 -- "i this day gave my Daughter Mary A. Miller from under my hand And so Asign the Above Riten.
 Hezekiah Miller Sr."

-The Shaffers together produced a family of at least six children, four of whom are known to have survived childhood -- John "Hezekiah" Shaffer, Isa Mae "Icy" Shaffer, Perry Shaffer and Carrie Belle Martin.
+The Shaffers together produced a family of at least six children -- Melissa Shaffer, Alice Fuller, John "Hezekiah" Shaffer, Isa Mae "Icy" Shaffer, Perry Shaffer and Carrie Belle Martin.

 The U.S. census of 1900 shows that the family received its postal mail at Kingwood, with Harvey employed as a farmer and 27-year-old son John as a coal miner.
 In 1900, the census shows Harvey, age 61, working as a farmer and son Hezekiah as a coal miner.